asyncapi/modelina/README.md

 - [Reach version 1.0](https://github.com/asyncapi/modelina/milestone/3)

 ## Documentation
-The documentation for this library can be found under the [documentation folder](./docs/README.md).
+A feature cannot exist with documentation.
+Documentation for this library can be found under the [documentation folder](./docs/README.md).

 ## Examples
 Do you need to know how to use the library in certain scenarios?

+A feature cannot exist without also showing exactly how it can be done in an example.

 We have gathered all the examples in a separate folder, they can be found under the [examples folder](./examples).